The Ultimate CCTV Security Surveillance Buying Guide in Australia

-With PTZ cameras, you can set up patrols through auto roaming where an intrusion is detected and tracked automatically until the intruder is out of range.
-They offer infrared night time ranges of up to 150 or even 300 metres, along with a range of smart detection features.
+With PTZ cameras, you can set up patrols with auto roaming and some support auto-tracking, where an intrusion is detected and tracked automatically until the intruder is out of range.
+They offer infrared night time ranges of around 100 metres to as high as 500 metres, along with a range of smart detection features.
 They typically cost more because of their advanced features, but are well worth it for protecting vital business and commercial spaces and infrastructure, such as airports, train stations and metro lines, sports stadiums, hospitals, bridges and campuses.

 Auto-Tracking with a PTZ camera from Uniview.

 Network video recorders (NVRs) and Digital Video Recorders (DVRs) are available in different recording resolution sizes and support different camera systems.
 Both are used to record footage from security cameras but differ in the camera types used.

 Video data in a DVR system is processed at the recorder, whereas data is processed at the camera in an NVR system.
 Since both systems manage video data differently, they use different cameras.
 DVR systems must be wired and are compatible with analogue cameras, while NVR IP systems can be both wired or wireless and are compatible with IP cameras and wireless cameras.

 Simply put, DVRs support analogue cameras, while NVRs support IP cameras.

 Both NVRs and DVRs typically come in 4, 8, 16 and 32 channel configurations.
 Each channel supports a single camera, so a 4-channel system has the capacity to support up to 4 cameras, an 8 channel supports up to 8 cameras and so on.
 The 8 and 16-channel recorders tend to be most popular because you can start with fewer cameras and then scale up to add more cameras to your security system when necessary.